 Ray Makela was a first-generation Finnish American who worked as a die maker at Pontiac for almost 40 years.
-A career with one company for this amount of time is like any long-term relationship: it becomes predictable.
+A career at one place for this amount of time is like any long-term relationship: it becomes predictable.
 You start to anticipate the business’s moves, possibly even before the organization makes them.
-But no matter what future Ray envisioned for his company, he almost certainly never imagined a woman as CEO of General Motors.
+But no matter what future Ray envisioned, he almost certainly never imagined a woman as General Motors’ CEO.
 During the 1960s, this idea was nothing more than the punchline of a bad joke.
 However, his daughter Mary Barra would change that.

 Breaking the glass ceiling in such a way is impressive, but Barra’s accomplishments go far beyond her gender.
 She’s not just a powerful female CEO, she’s one of the world’s most effective, successful CEOs in general.